ropensci-archive/roweb2/content/technotes/2020-04-30-code-highlighting/index.md

 Chroma works on Markdown content, so if you use [blogdown to generate pages as html](https://bookdown.org/yihui/blogdown/output-format.html), you can only use client-side highlighting, like [this tidyverse.org page](https://www.tidyverse.org/blog/2017/09/erratum-tidyr-0.7.0/) whose [source is html](https://github.com/tidyverse/tidyverse.org/blob/7ceea9b9bd40207d25e75681041568d600c9d903/content/blog/2017-09-erratum-tidyr/index.html).
 By default nowadays Hugo does server-side syntax highlighting but you could choose to turn it off via [`codeFences = false`](https://gohugo.io/getting-started/configuration-markup#highlight).

+#### Accessible highlighting?

+When selecting a style for code highlighting on your website, or when creating your own CSS classes, it is important to keep accessibility in mind.
+For instance, comments could be darker than code, but their being too dark might make contrast between code and background too low!

 We have now seen how Hugo websites have [syntax highlighting, which for Yihui Xie _"is only for cosmetic purposes"_](https://yihui.org/en/2017/07/on-syntax-highlighting/).
 Well, Chroma actually also offers one thing more: line numbering and line highlighting!